 North to Alaska (remaster)

-By the end of the short-lived Klondike and Alaskan Gold Rushes of the late 1890s, the far northwest of the North American continent had been changed irrevocably.
+By the end of the short-lived Klondike and Alaskan gold rushes of the late 1890s, the far northwest of the North American continent had been changed irrevocably.

 Over 100,000 prospectors had swarmed like a plague of locusts over the Yukon Territory and Alaska, bringing everything from pack animals to industrial river dredging machinery with them.